-The deadline for all grant applications is 5:00 p.m. on the deadline set out on the Center for Social Justice website.
+The deadline for all grant applications is noon on the deadline set out on the Center for Social Justice website.
 There is one single application form for all the different categories of grants.
 You may apply for a grant or fellowship from any, some, or all of the grants identified on the CSJ website, using only the single application.
 Do not submit multiple applications.